 Palliative care sees the person beyond the disease.
-It is a fundamental shift in focus for health care delivery.
+It is a fundamental shift in health care delivery.

-Palliative care is provided by a team of palliative care doctors, nurses, social workers and others who work together with a patient’s other doctors to provide an extra layer of support.
-It is appropriate at any age and at any stage in a serious illness and can be provided along with curative treatment.
+Palliative care is provided by a specially-trained team of doctors, nurses and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
+Palliative care is based on the needs of the patient, not on the patient’s prognosis.
+It is appropriate at any age and at any stage in a serious illness, and it can be provided along with curative treatment.

-- Time to devote to intensive family meetings and patient/family communication.
+- Time to devote to intensive family meetings and patient/family counseling

 The Growth of Palliative Care

-In the last 15 years the field of palliative care has had stunning growth.
-It is a rapidly rising trend.
-Over 1700 hospitals with more than 50 beds have a palliative care team today.
-And, palliative care is spreading beyond the hospital into community settings where people with serious illnesses actually live.
+The field of palliative care has shown stunning growth over the last 15 years.
+Today, more than 1,700 hospitals with 50+ beds have a palliative care team, and palliative care is spreading beyond the hospital into community settings where people with serious illnesses actually live and need care.